Beskidenverein: Establishment of the Main Beskid Association

-Former Polish and Czechoslovakian mountain huts under German administration
+Former Polish and Czechoslovak mountain huts under German administration

 The division of shelters was decided by the president of Katowice in agreement with the Eastern Commissioner, as authorized to take action in the areas newly annexed to the Reich.
 Most of them belonged to the Polish Tatra Association before the war, although the Germans took over both private huts and those that were within the borders of Czechoslovakia until 1938.

 To the great disappointment of the association members, many facilities were given to other German organizations, not always related to tourism.
 Shelters on Kozubová (located in Czechoslovakia but managed by the Polish Tourist Society Beskid from Cieszyn), Malá Prašivá, and Ropička (Czechoslovak) were taken over by the Regional Youth Hostels Association in Silesia (Landesjugendherbergsverband Schlesien).
 The building in Zwardoń was taken over by the National Socialist Labour Organization Strength Through Joy for a short period until August 1940.
 Przysłop pod Baranią Górą was taken over by the State Forestry Administration, which leased it to the Winter Sports Club from Katowice, while the shelter on Velký Polom (previously in Czechoslovakia until 1938) was placed under the administration of the Regional Transport Association (Landesverkehrsverband), an industrial organization operating in various parts of the Reich, with the intention of establishing a Mountain Guest House there.

 The Cieszyn branch of Beskidenverein received former Czechoslovak facilities on Gírová (Schutzhaus auf der Girova) and Ostrý (Schutzhaus auf dem Ostry), as well as Polish ones on Stożek Wielki and Równica.
 In the latter mountain hut, in exchange for signing Volksliste, the previous manager Rudolf Hulanik was allowed to remain.
 The attendance at Równica was high during the war, and besides the German language, Polish was also heard, which was tolerated by Hulanik.

 A new branch was established in Żywiec, with Dr. Hering, the district administrator of Żywiec, as its chairman.
 He administered the former Polish huts on Przegibek and Hala Boracza (which belonged to the Jewish Sports Society Makkabi before the war), and later also in Zwardoń.
 The branch renovated the facility on Wielka Racza and built a new utility building.
 Since 1940, with Hering's approval, Bronisław Jarosz resumed his management of the mountain hut as before the war.
 Thanks to his efficient management, the hut was properly maintained until the end of the war, and it was only after the Germans withdrew that looters destroyed it.